milairhu/Formula1-championship-sim/README.md

 The project can be cloned with the following commands:

     git clone https://github.com/milairhu/Formula1-championship-sim.git
-**After cloning**, for the frontend, it may be necessary to install dependencies.
-During our tests, it turned out that the following command was the only one to be executed to be able to correctly launch the project:
+**After cloning** the frontend, it may be necessary to install dependencies.Navigate to *font-end/app-react* and execute the command:

-    npm i react-chartjs-2
+    npm i

-**If the user does not clone the project but obtained the project via the IA04 repository**, all dependencies must be installed:

-* navigate to app-react
-* run the command *npm install* to install the dependencies.

 ### Launching the programs